-18 Notice that test mathematics, science and reading scores are widely accepted as proxy of cognitive skills, but it is worth stressing the fact that test analysed in the empirical literature include school resources, proxied by variables as per-student expenditure, class-size, and teacher characteristics, and institutional features of the educational system such as pre-primary education, school entry-age, school tracking, vocational orientation, school autonomy and accountability.
+&lt;sup>18 Notice that test mathematics, science and reading scores are widely accepted as proxy of cognitive skills, but it is worth stressing the fact that test analysed in the empirical literature include school resources, proxied by variables as per-student expenditure, class-size, and teacher characteristics, and institutional features of the educational system such as pre-primary education, school entry-age, school tracking, vocational orientation, school autonomy and accountability.
 Empirical studies, however, do not reach a consensus on which of them are more important in increasing student achievement (even when using the same data sets).
 For example, as recently emphasized by Piazza (2018), empirical results on the link between decentralization and student performance are mixed.
-19,20 In addition, the analysis on the impact of school autonomy on scholastic career is not clear-cut, even if some interesting clues can be obtained from a recent paper by Hanushek et al. (2013), which shows that the impact of school autonomy on student achievement is affected by a country's economic and educational development level.
+In addition, the analysis on the impact of school autonomy on scholastic career is not clear-cut, even if some interesting clues can be obtained from a recent paper by Hanushek et al. (2013), which shows that the impact of school autonomy on student achievement is affected by a country's economic and educational development level.
 School autonomy leads to considerable gains in countries with strong institutions, while it leads to losses in countries where institutions are weak.
-Furthermore, the effect of more autonomy is greater in countries where the school system is accountable by means of central exit exams, while in some areas, school autonomy is negatively associated with student achievement when there are no external exit exams.21 Interestingly, in the case of European countries, Braga et al. (2013) show that reforms increasing school autonomy and accountability are positively correlated to mean educational attainment, but also to inequality in the distribution of educational attainments and intergenerational persistence.
+Furthermore, the effect of more autonomy is greater in countries where the school system is accountable by means of central exit exams, while in some areas, school autonomy is negatively associated with student achievement when there are no external exit exams.
+Interestingly, in the case of European countries, Braga et al. (2013) show that reforms increasing school autonomy and accountability are positively correlated to mean educational attainment, but also to inequality in the distribution of educational attainments and intergenerational persistence.

-Turning now to Italy's case, given the high inequality in education attainments and quality of schooling across regions, 22 the previous line of reasoning would suggest that the public sector should intervene to try and compensate all those individual circumstances for which the child cannot be held responsible (Roemer, 1998).
-Specifically, given that primary and often also secondary education are not chosen by the children but by their parents, on the basis of the information they have and available opportunities in the area surrounding the household, public intervention should also scores can capture the total outcome of education, its source being the family, the school, and individual ability.

-aim to neutralize unequal opportunities enjoyed by children living not only in families with different socio-economic background but also in differently wealthy regions.23
+Turning now to Italy's case, given the high inequality in education attainments and quality of schooling across regions, the previous line of reasoning would suggest that the public sector should intervene to try and compensate all those individual circumstances for which the child cannot be held responsible (Roemer, 1998).
+Specifically, given that primary and often also secondary education are not chosen by the children but by their parents, on the basis of the information they have and available opportunities in the area surrounding the household, public intervention should also aim to neutralize unequal opportunities enjoyed by children living not only in families with different socio-economic background but also in differently wealthy regions.